Fun FOOD Frolic

 Collage of semolina cake before and after glazing with lemon syrup.

-The richness and moistness come in this suji cake from the lemon syrup poured on top of the cake after baking it.
+This suji cake’s richness and moistness come from the lemon syrup poured on top of the cake after baking it.
 I use a simple lemon and sugar syrup to soak the rava cake.
 And then top it with finely chopped or powdered pistachios.

-This extra step is going to give a beautiful looking flavorsome cake.
-No heavy whipping cream frosting required.
+This extra step is going to give a beautiful-looking, flavorsome cake.
+No heavy whipping cream frosting is required.
 Only a 2-ingredient (lemon and sugar) syrup will do the job.

-Here are few of the most popular semolina cake variations:
+Here are a few of the most popular semolina cake variations:

-for orange semolina cake arrange sliced oranges on top of the cake and soak it in orange and sugar syrup
+• for orange semolina cake, arrange sliced oranges on top of the cake and soak them in orange and sugar syrup

 Side of rava cake slice on a black plate

-Ingredients: Before starting the batter making process, make sure all the ingredients are measured correctly as per recipe directions and at room temperature.
+Ingredients: Before starting the batter-making process, ensure all the ingredients are measured correctly per recipe directions and at room temperature.
 Do not add anything straight out of the fridge into the cake batter.

-Cake Batter: This a simple cake batter that does not require much work. hence, do not whisk it for too long after adding the flour.
-Once all the ingredients are combined well and the batter is smooth, keep your hands away from the batter.
+Cake Batter: Do not whisk it for too long after adding the flour.
+Once all the ingredients are combined well, and the batter is smooth, keep your hands away from the batter.

 Do not pick a baking pan above 9 inches in size for this cake.

-Baking Time: In my 52 litres oven this semolina cake takes exact 50 minutes at 180 degree celcius.
+Baking Time: In my 52 liters oven, this semolina cake takes 50 minutes at 180 degrees Celcius.
 I keep it in the middle rack of the oven.
-If your oven size is smaller then it might take 35 – 40 minutes to bake.
-Hence, check the cake after 30 minutes to get the better idea.
+If your oven size is smaller, it might take 35 – 40 minutes to bake.
+Hence, check the cake after 30 minutes to get a better idea.

-To check cake for doneness, insert a toothpick in the centre of the cake.
-If it seems wet ad gooey, then the cake needs more time to get ready.
-If it is browning too much from the top, cover with an aluminum foil.
+To check the cake for doneness, insert a toothpick in the center of the cake.
+If it seems wet and gooey, the cake needs more time to prepare.
+Cover with aluminum foil if it is browning too much from the top.

 Removing Cake From The Pan: Allow the cake to sit in the baking pan for 5 – 10 minutes before transferring it to a wire rack.
-Do not rush the process of removing the cake from the pan as the hot cake might crumble and fall apart.
+Do not rush to remove the cake from the pan, as the hot cake might crumble and fall apart.

-Glazing: Allow the cake to cool down a bit before glazing with lemon syrup.
+Glazing: Allow the cake to cool down before glazing with lemon syrup.
 Glazing is always optional.
-But it definitely adds an extra layer of flavor in the semolina cake.
+But it adds an extra layer of flavor to the semolina cake.

 Eggless Banana Bread